WhiteLicorice/poke-claude/README.md

         continue-on-error: true   # Gracefully handles quota exhaustion
 ```

-If you don't want to set this up on an existing repository, you can fork this one.
+If you don't want to set this up on an existing repository, you can fork this one or copy it as a template.

 **Why `continue-on-error: true`?** When your usage limit is already exhausted, the workflow won't fail.
 It just exits.
 This keeps your repository's Actions tab clean.